ellakoa/postcard-poem/content/posts/watching-the-show.md

   What will the low tide reveal today?
   Who will enjoy the expansive bay?

-  Fisherman casting out for a catch
+  Fisherman casting out with a splash
-  Canoeists passing by with a splash
+  Canoeists passing by in a dash
   A Metal detectorist looking for a find
   Families rock pooling, and walkers, all kinds Shrimpers sweeping with wide nets